jakobzhao/geog4572/labs/lab05/readme.md

 - At least 5 scenes.
 The content of the scenes can be obtained from Internet, historical archives, or even writing up by yourself.
 If you would like to use an external sources, please do mention their contribution in your credits information; (**10 POINTS**)

-- At least two types of layers (e.g., tileLayer or geojson layer).
+- At least two types of map layers (e.g., tileLayer or geojson layer).
 These layers can be made by yourself or from other web map providers; (**10 POINTS**)

 > **Note:** Challenging yourself!
 Applying [a bivariate color ramp for your map](http://geoviz.ceoas.oregonstate.edu/storymap/color.html)